Unarmed – Best of 25th Anniversary

-Unarmed – Best of 25th Anniversary is the 25th anniversary celebration album by the German power metal band Helloween.
-It is a compilation of re-recorded versions of Helloween songs in an acoustic/symphonic style.
+Unarmed – Best of 25th Anniversary is the sixth compilation album by German power metal band Helloween.
+It is a compilation in celebration of the band's 25th anniversary, which contains re-recorded versions of Helloween songs in an acoustic/symphonic style.
 It includes a 70-piece Prague Symphony Orchestra performing "The Keeper's Trilogy", a 17-minute medley consisting of the songs "Halloween", "Keeper of the Seven Keys" and "The King for a 1000 Years".
 Many guest musicians are featured on the tracks.